shilangyu/LINES-buildroot/lab4/report.md

 1. GND - connected to ground
 2. VCC - connected to 5V (compatible with 3.3V)
-3. OUT - connected to gpio pin, in this case it was connected to lane `21`
+3. OUT - connected to a gpio pin, in this case it was connected to lane `21`

-On OUT the signal was sent to the GPIO lane, when HIGH an object was detected.
+On OUT the signal is sent to the GPIO lane, when HIGH an object is detected.
 When low, no object is detected.

 ### Rootfs overlay